 The A1C level reveals what a single test of the blood sugar level can never hope to reveal.
 The A1C level discloses the degree to which a diabetic has managed to maintain an acceptable blood sugar level.
 By examining a patient’s A1C level, a physician can watch for indications that a patient might have subjected his or her body tissues to an abnormally large amount of glucose.

-A high A1C level indicates passage of a 2 to 3 month period during which the red blood cells have managed to link up with excess sugar molecules.
+High A1C levels indicates passage of a 2 to 3 month period during which the red blood cells have managed to link up with excess sugar molecules.
 During that same period, the patient’s circulatory system and nervous system has been under stress.
-Armed with that information, a wise physician should take appropriate action.
+This type of a result needs to be met with better control of your blood sugars.